jorishermans/popoverapi/README.md

 Popover element will help creating toasters, snackbars, tooltips, help ui's that needs to lay on top, ...

-I explain this in more detail on my youtube channel. https://www.youtube.com/watch?v=mv2Km1gh9qw
+I explain this in more detail in this youtube video https://www.youtube.com/watch?v=mv2Km1gh9qw